 support Permit and Deny policies and may support other policies.

-support through some functionality the patient consent state to be changed: Authorize action is to move from Deny to Permit state, and Revoke action to move from Permit to Deny state.
+support through some functionality the patient consent state to be changed: Authorize action to move from Deny to Permit state, and Revoke action to move from Permit to Deny state.

 support consent state for PurposeOfUse of Treatment (HL7 PurposeOfUse code of “TREAT”) and may support consent states for other PurposeOfUse values within the scope of the MHDS community.